The achromatic number of the Cartesian product of $K_6$ and $K_q$: Introduction

 If $p,q\in[1,\infty)$ and $V(K_r)=[1,r]$, $r=p,q$, then $V(K_p\square K_q)=[1,p]\times[1,q]$, and $E(K_p\square K_q)$ consists of edges $(i_1,j_1)(i_2,j_2)$, where $i_1,i_2\in[1,p]$ and $j_1,j_2\in[1,q]$ satisfy either $i_1=i_2$ and $j_1\ne j_2$ or $i_1\ne i_2$ and $j_1=j_2$.

 Let $\mathcal M(p,q,C)$ denote the set of $p\times q$ matrices $M$ with entries from $C$ such that all lines (rows and columns) of $M$ have pairwise distinct entries, and any pair $\{\alpha,\beta\}\in\binom C2$ is \textit{good in $M$}, which means that there is a line of $M$ containing both $\alpha$ and $\beta$; the pair $\{\alpha,\beta\}$ is \textit{row-based} or \textit{column-based} (in $M$) depending on whether the involved line is a row or a column, respectively.
+In other words, the number of lines witnessing the fact that the pair $\{\alpha,\beta\}$ is good, is positive, and it may happen that the pair $\{\alpha,\beta\}$ is simultaneously row-based and column-based as well.
 For a matrix $M$ we denote by $(M)_{i,j}$ the entry of $M$ appearing in the $i$th row and the $j$th column.

 \begin{proposition}[see \cite{Ho1}] If $p,q\in[1,\infty)$ and $C$ is a finite set, then the following statements are equivalent:

 $\mathrm(1)$ There is a proper complete vertex colouring of $K_p\square K_q$ using as colours elements of $C$.